 When We Invest

-Kapor Capital chooses the seed round as its entry point.
-Seed round capital is generally used to help advance the startup to a stage where it will either prove or disprove value and customer demand for the product or service.
+Kapor Capital chooses the pre-seed and seed round as its entry point.
+These early rounds of capital are generally used to help advance the startup to a stage where it will either prove or disprove value and customer demand for the product or service

 At the point we invest, companies almost always have a working version of the product or service and a small number of active users.
 However, we evaluate on a case-by-case basis and cannot provide specific target numbers.
 If the product has not been built or deployed, it is very likely too early for us to invest.

-Kapor Capital invests at the seed stage for many reasons, not least of which is we enjoy working alongside entrepreneurs in establishing foundational social impact and diversity plans.
+Kapor Capital invests at the pre-seed or seed stage for many reasons, not least of which is we enjoy working alongside entrepreneurs in establishing foundational social impact and diversity plans.
 Our portfolio companies commit to reporting on social impact and diversity accomplishments in their investor updates, further solidifying the link between business and diversity.
-Additionally, we actively engage our companies as advisors to assist with strategy, problem solving, growing the business, and fundraising.
+Additionally, we actively engage our companies as advisors to assist with strategy, problem solving, growing the business, and fundraising

 Kapor Capital does not make philanthropic grants.

 If you are looking for philanthropic support, please read more about the work of the Kapor Center.